-APPENDIX B: PLANNING FOR EMERGENCIES
+APPENDIX B: Planning for Emergencies

-Develop plans for avariety of emergency situations.
+Develop plans for a variety of emergency situations.
 Periodically discuss and rehearse emergency plans that include the following:

-- Understand how to use your security system. - Know the normal state of doors and windows; open, dosed, or locked. - Use a different escape route if dosed doors feel hot to the touch. - Emphasize that everyone should escape as quickly as possible.
+- Understand how to use your security system. - Know the normal state of doors and windows; open, closed, or locked. - Use a different escape route if closed doors feel hot to the touch. - Emphasize that everyone should escape as quickly as possible.
 Do not stop to gather any belongings. - Crawl and hold your breath as much as possible to help reduce smoke inhalation during your escape.

-- Meet at a designated outdoor location. - Emphasize that no one should return to the premises if there is a fire. - · Notify fire department from a neighbor's phone. - If you arrive at the premises and hear sirens, do not attempt to enter the building.
+- Meet at a designated outdoor location. - Emphasize that no one should return to the premises if there is a fire. - Notify fire department from a neighbor's phone. - WARNING!
+If you arrive at the premises and hear sirens, do not attempt to enter the building.
+Call for emergency assistance from a neighbor's phone.